Western Blot Controls

 Loading Controls

 To be certain that differences in protein expression between cell or tissue samples are real and not merely due to differences in total protein concentration, blotting against consistent amounts of total protein is essential (Figure 1).
 Earlier protocol steps, such as quantifying protein content with a BCA, Bradford or Lowry assay, aim to ensure that a consistent quantity of protein is loaded on the gel for SDS-PAGE.
 Loading controls serve as a way of confirming total protein levels have stayed consistent through the whole western blotting procedure, including membrane transfer, and performing minor normalization if necessary.
+For a full list of our loading control products, visit our Loading Control Antibodies page.

 Western blot witb beta-Actin loading control - Anti-Cyclin D1 Antibody [ARC0300] (A306339) - Antibodies.com